sudheerj/javascript-interview-questions/README.md

       Object literal property values can be of any data type, including array, function, and nested object.
       ```

-      **Note:** This is an easiest way to create an object
+      **Note:** This is an easiest way to create an object.

+   2. **Object constructor:**

+      The simplest way to create an empty object is using the `Object` constructor.
+Currently this approach is not recommended.

+      ```javascript
+      var object = new Object();
+      ```

+      The `Object()` is a built-in constructor function so "new" keyword is not required.
+The above code snippet can be re-written as:

+      ```javascript
+      var object = Object();
+      ```

+   3. **Object's create method:**

+      The create method of Object is used to create a new object by passing the specificied prototype object and properties as arguments. i.e., This pattern is helpful to create new objects based on existing objects.
+      The second argument is optional and it is used to create properties on a newly created object.

+      The following code creates a new empty object whose prototype is null.

+      ```javascript
+      var object = Object.create(null);
+      ```

    4. **Function constructor:**

-      Create any function and apply the new operator to create object instances,
+      In this approach, create any function and apply the new operator to create object instances.

       ```javascript
       function Person(name) {